rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! question "priests of God and of Christ, and shall reign with him"

 With Christ, the serpent lost his dominion.
-He was bound and his house (the nations of his dominion) was plundered,
+He was bound, and his house (the nations of his dominion) was plundered,

 !!! quote "Matthew 12:29"
     how can anyone enter a strong man’s house and steal his possessions, unless he first ties up the strong man?
 Then he can plunder his house.